openprocurement/openprocurement.auctions.dgf/docs/source/standard/item.rst

     |ocdsDescription|
     The number of units required

-:deliveryDate:
-    :ref:`Period`

-    Period during which the item should be delivered.

-:deliveryAddress:
+:address:
     :ref:`Address`

     Address, where the item should be delivered.

-:deliveryLocation:
+:location:
     dictionary

-    Geographical coordinates of the delivery location.
+    Geographical coordinates of the location.
 Element consists of the following items:

     :latitude:
         string, required